V0lch0k/v0lch0k.github.io/_posts/2018-03-08-HTB-First-Blood.md

  Doing some research on `privesc` I encountered a Linux enumeration script; `LinEnum.sh`.
 This proved to be a powerful tool.
 I quickly uploaded it to the `tmp` folder of the webserver and ran the script.
 The output was a little more than I expected.
 Examing the several pages of output I was not completely sure what I was looking for.
 From my research I understood I needed to look for something that was unusual or out of the ordinary, but for someone running this for the first time what was ordinary and what wasn't?

  I had also stumbled across a `privesc` script which I quickly ran on the target machine.
-Once again I recieved several pages worth of output I wasn't quite sure what to do with.
+Once again I received several pages worth of output I wasn't quite sure what to do with.
 I stared at both the `privesc` and `LinEnum` outputs for several hours trying to find something that could possibly be useful.

  I decided to then do some more exploration of the target machine.
 Exploring the base directory I noticed a `scripts` folder that I also did not have access to as the `www-data` user.
 Going back to the `LinEnum` output I had noticed that there was a `scriptmanager` user that did not require a password.

  I attempted to swap users to `scriptmanager` for a good hour.
 Later to only realise that I could use the `sudo -u scriptmanager <command>` command to execute commands as the `scriptmanager` user.
 First attempting to gain access to the `root` folder or read the `/root/root.txt` file, then understanding that I now had access to the `scripts` folder via `sudo`.
 Unfortunately I wasn't sure what to do with this information.

- Not knowing the complete ins and outs of how Linux privelages work I decided to write a python script that would look at the `/root/root.txt` and copy the text to a new file in the directory the script was run from.
+ Not knowing the complete ins and outs of how Linux privileges work I decided to write a python script that would look at the `/root/root.txt` and copy the text to a new file in the directory the script was run from.
 Having brand new access to the the `scripts` folder I thought I would utilize it to house my script.
 Using `sudo -u scriptmanager` I downloaded the python script to the `scripts` folder.
 I then attempted to execute the script from that folder only to be greeted with a `permission denied` warning.
 Slightly disappointed I looked in the `scripts` folder to now be greeted with a file that contained the `root` flag.
 Not completely sure how I accomplished this I decided to do some research on why this method worked, why even though i was greeted with a `permission denied` output the script was still able to successfully grant me the root flag.

  It was in my search for answers that I came across the [Info Security Geek](https://infosecuritygeek.com ) writeup for this this machine.
 The write up was password protected, luckily for me the password was the `root` flag from the machine.
 The following will be pretty much me paraphrasing the write up for Info Security Geek.